Kindergarten-Friendly Handwriting Matters!

-A multisensory, integrated approach to handwriting is the most time-efficient, cost-efficient, and brain-friendly way we know of to plant habits for good handwriting—because handwriting matters!
+Learn strategies for a proven and authentic approach to kindergarten handwriting that simultaneously teaches high-frequency words and builds stamina for writing workshop.
+This multisensory, art-rich, integrated approach to handwriting is the most time-efficient, cost-efficient, and brain-friendly way we know of to plant good handwriting habits.

 Kindergarten-Friendly Handwriting Begins with Good Pencil Grip and the Child’s Name

-Send Parents a Copy of a Name Ticket Model and a Practice Book for Nightly Review
+We Send Parents a Copy of a Name Ticket Model and Our Practice Book for Nightly Review

 Handwriting practice is woven into authentic writing experiences that have meaning to the child—not isolated drill!